 'Jane Doe'

 In terms of readability, there are no significant differences between data classes and named tuples.
-They provide similar string representations, and you can access their attributes using the dot notation.
+Both provide similar string representations and allow attribute access using dot notation.

-Mutability-wise, data classes are mutable by definition, so you can change the value of their attributes when needed.
+When it comes to mutability, data classes are mutable by definition, so you can change the value of their attributes when needed.
 However, they have an ace up their sleeve.
-You can set the dataclass()
+You can set the @dataclass

 decorator’s frozen